nhivp/Awesome-Embedded/README.md

 # Awesome-Embedded
-On the way to be a full-stack embedded software engineer
+A curated list of awesome embedded resource.

 ## Interview

 * [Questions which are frequently asked in an interview.](https://github.com/Embedded-Systems-Guide/interview-questions)
+> On the way to be a full-stack embedded software engineer.

 ## Embedded Software Skill